Fixed speed cameras

 The camera recording device is calibrated and certified every 30 days in accordance with Section 138 of the Road Transport Act 2013.
 The speed-measuring device is certified at least every year in accordance with Section 137 of this Act.
 In addition to legislated responsibilities, Roads and Maritime also carries out additional verification of speed camera accuracy bi-annually.
 Inspections are also conducted after any maintenance or repair of either of these devices.

 Cameras in school zones

 All school zone speed cameras operate 24 hours per day, seven days a week and detect vehicles exceeding the speed limit.
 They are also programmed to detect vehicles exceeding the 40km/h school zone speed limit during sign-posted school zone times.

-For most locations these times are: 8am – 9.30am and 2.30pm – 4pm on days gazetted by the NSW Department of Education.
+For most locations these times are: 8am – 9.30am and 2.30pm – 4pm on days notified by the NSW Department of Education.
 There are a small number of schools which have different school zone times.
 They are identified by red/orange school zone signs to show non-standard times.
 For more information about school zones visit the Centre for Road Safety website.